rsd511/MIES-Test/README.md

 # MIES-Test

-A test to predict & compare your introversion & extroversion!
+A test to classify & compare your introversion & extroversion!

 ---